-By transmitting User Content on or through the Online Services or Interactive Features and subject to any other applicable policies, you grant APUS a perpetual, irrevocable, worldwide, royalty-free, assignable, sublicensable license to use, reproduce, store, modify, display, distribute, prepare derivative works based on, and transmit such User Content in connection with the Online Services and APUS’s business, and you waive any and all moral rights and publicity rights in such User Content.
-You agree that this license includes the right for other users of the Online Services or Interactive Features to access and use your User Content, subject to our terms and conditions regarding such use and the right for APUS to allow its third party business partners to use your User Content.
+By transmitting User Content on or through the Online Services and subject to any other applicable policies, you grant APUS a perpetual, irrevocable, worldwide, royalty-free, assignable, sublicensable license to use, reproduce, store, modify, display, distribute, prepare derivative works based on, and transmit such User Content in connection with the Online Services and APUS’s business, and you waive any and all moral rights and publicity rights in such User Content.
+You agree that this license includes the right for other users of the Online Services to access and use your User Content, subject to our terms and conditions regarding such use, and the right for APUS to allow its third party business partners to use your User Content.

-All trademarks, service marks and logos on the Online Services or Interactive Features are the property of their respective owners.
+All trademarks, service marks and logos on the Online Services are the property of their respective owners.
 Unauthorized use of any APUS (or of any third-party) trademark, service mark, or logo may violate APUS’s or a third party’s legal rights.
-You must obtain our written permission prior to using any trademark or service mark of APUS.
+You must obtain our written permission prior to using any trademark,r service mark, or logo of APUS.

-APUS and its licensors own all intellectual property rights in the Online Services and Interactive Features, including designs, text, graphics, pictures, information, content, software, and other files, and their selection and arrangement (collectively, the “Materials”), except for certain third party content on the Online Services and as otherwise expressly indicated.
-The Online Services, Interactive Features and all Materials therein are protected by United States and international copyright laws.
-Any unauthorized use of the Materials may violate copyright laws, laws of privacy and publicity, and other laws and regulations.
+APUS and its licensors own all intellectual property rights in the Online Services, including designs, text, graphics, pictures, information, content, software, and other files, and their selection and arrangement (collectively, the “Materials”), except for certain third-party content on the Online Services and as otherwise expressly indicated.
+The Online Services and Materials therein are protected by United States and international copyright and other intellectual property laws.
+Any unauthorized use of the Online Services or the Materials therein may violate these and other laws.
 In exercising any permitted use of the Materials, you agree to leave all copyright, trademark and other proprietary notices intact.

 Digital Millennium Copyright Act (DMCA) Policy